-Faculty
+Guest Faculty

 Meet Rajanya S. Petersson, MD (Guest Faculty)

-Meet George Zalzal, MD (Course Director)
+Meet Habib G. Zalzal, MD (Course Director)

 Meet Nancy Bauman, MD, FACS, FAAP (Course Director)

-Meet Claire Lawlor, MD (Course Director)
+Meet Claire Lawlor, MD (Course Instructor)

 Claire Lawlor, MD., is a pediatric otolaryngologist who also works in the Advanced Sleep Apnea Program (ASAP) and Aerodigestive Clinic (ADC) at Children's National.
 She completed her fellowship at Boston Children’s Hospital and Harvard Medical School.
 She is board-certified by the American Board of Otolaryngology-Head and Neck Surgery and is the former chair of the American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) section for residents and fellows.
 Dr. Lawlor won the 2018 Charles Furgeson Award for best clinical manuscript at the American Society of Pediatric Otolaryngology annual meeting.
 She is a member of the AAO-HNS Sleep Disorders Committee.